oogles/vagrant-django/docs/config.rst

 Configuring the environment
 ===========================

 The environment of the Vagrant guest machine (or production server) provisioned by these scripts is designed to provide everything necessary for developing and hosting Django-based projects with minimal configuration.
-However, several configuration files are recognised and utilised by the scripts.
+Several configuration files are included and utilised by the scripts.
+For the most part, these configuration files do not *require* any modification, but can be modified if necessary.
+Files which *do* require modification are highlighted below.

 .. _conf-vagrantfile: